pmpetit/pglinter/docs/configure.md

 # Configuration Guide

-DBLinter provides several configuration options to customize the analysis behavior for your specific environment and requirements.
+pg_linter provides several configuration options to customize the analysis behavior for your specific environment and requirements.

 ## Rule Management